 Trademark case

-Danish Ports works to promote all initiatives that create growth on a sustainable basis in the Blue Denmark.
-In particular, Danish Ports would like to promote initiatives that increase the volume of goods over the quay, as well as initiatives that can make the ports more competitive.
-It is important for Danish Ports that we work purposefully to ensure the best possible framework conditions for the port and its customers so that they can operate efficiently.
+Ports of Denmark is working to promote all initiatives that create growth, on a sustainable basis, in Blue Denmark.
+Ports of Denmark would particularly like to promote initiatives that increase the amount of cargo handled over quays, as well as measures that can make the ports more competitive.
+It is important for Ports of Denmark that we work purposefully to ensure the best possible framework conditions for the port and its customers, so that they can run their business efficiently.

-Among Ports Denmark's efforts to promote growth in the Blue Denmark are
+Among the efforts of Danish Ports to promote growth in Blue Denmark are:

-- Initiatives launched for partnerships, e.g. for the digitalization of Blue Denmark
+• Initiatives launched for partnerships, including for the digitalization of Blue Denmark

 Ports as growth centers

-Ports are an essential part of Blue Denmark and are growth centers for Danish business.
+The ports are an essential part of blue Denmark and are growth centers for Danish business.

 Denmark is one of the world's largest shipping nations.
-Blue Denmark has been designated as one of 12 so-called Danish strengths by the Danish Business Promotion Board.
-This means an increased political focus on the entire maritime industry, and it provides more development opportunities, which is completely justified.
-In this context, it is important to remember that ports are an essential part of Blue Denmark.
+Blue Denmark has been designated as one of 12 Danish so-called positions of strength by the Danish Business Development Board.
+This means increased political focus on the entire maritime industry, and it provides more development opportunities, which is completely justified.
+In this context, it is important to remember that the ports are an essential part of Blue Denmark.

 Ports help create many jobs in Denmark.